 His first published novel was The Collector (1963).

 It is about a lonely young man, Frederick Clegg, who works as a clerk in a city hall, and collects butterflies in his spare time.
 After winning some money, Clegg kidnaps a girl and keeps her prisoner in his house.
-Here’s a clip from the film adaptation:
+Here’s the trailer of the film adaptation:

 Fowles’ next book was The Aristos, a non-fiction work, subtitled ‘A Self-Portrait in Ideas’.